Share this page

 Over the past decade, food is something Singapore has come to waste a lot of.
-According to a news report, the amount of food households chucked out in 2017 was equivalent to the weight of 3,500 MRT trains!
+According to the NEA Household Waste Study, the amount of food households chucked out in 2017 was equivalent to the weight of 3,500 MRT trains!
 Food wastage is now a fast growing concern among Singaporeans.

 Image Credit: Helpling